chilio/laravel-dusk-ci/README.md

 This **plug-and-play** package is designed for your **CI** testing environment in GitLab.

-All you need to do is select the appropriate version of your **PHP interpreter** (based on your **Laravel version**), and you should be ready to go.
+All you need to do is to select the appropriate version of your **PHP interpreter** (based on your **Laravel version**), and you should be ready to go.

-Current state of supported versions of Laravel and PHP lifecycles is presented in Compatibility section below.
+Current state of supported versions of Laravel and PHP is presented below.

 ### **Compatibility**